 Our Orlando Identity Theft Lawyers Will Aggressively Defend Your Rights

 Identity theft in Florida, even though it is a non violent offense, is a serious crime, and can be punished on the same level of violent offenses like strong arm robbery, aggravated assault, and carjacking.
 If you have been arrested for any type of identity theft, you need experienced legal representation.
 Do not waste anymore time.
-Contact the Orlando law offices of the O’Mara Law Group today.
-Call us at 407-413-882 to schedule a free consultation with one of our experienced Orlando identity theft lawyers.
+Contact the Orlando fraud attorney law offices of the O’Mara Law Group today.
+Call us at 407-413-882 to schedule a consultation with one of our experienced Orlando identity theft lawyers.

 “Such a professional and personable firm.
 Everyone treated me with respect throughout my entire process.
 I absolutely dread ever needing the services of an attorney again but I would certainly go straight back to Mark.
 Susan was awesome and she totally got me from day one.
 I can’t begin to say how helpful that was for me.
 Thank you to the entire team!!"